Seán T. O'Kelly: President of Ireland

 He dissolved the Dáil on four occasions (in 1948, 1951, 1954 and 1957).
-On each occasion the Taoiseach who advised him to do so (de Valera in the first and third cases, and John A. Costello in the other two) had not been formally defeated in a Dáil vote in a manner showing a loss of support by a majority of TDs.
+On each occasion, the Taoiseach who advised him to do so (de Valera in the first and third cases, and John A. Costello in the other two) had not been formally defeated in a Dáil vote in a manner showing a loss of support by a majority of TDs.
 Therefore, under Article 13.2.3° of the Constitution, O'Kelly had no discretion to refuse to act on their advice to dissolve.
 A more complex case occurred however in 1949, when the First Inter-Party Government was defeated in a snap Dáil vote on a financial measure due to the absence of a number of Government TDs.
 O'Kelly was advised by the Secretary to the President, Michael McDunphy, that had Costello requested a dissolution, he could have refused it–thus forcing Costello to resign.
 However, Costello considered that the vote failed by accident (due to a mistake by the party whips), and opted to reintroduce the measure the following morning, rather than seek a dissolution.
 With all TDs present this time, the vote carried.
 McDunphy later changed his mind and in the files on the event concluded that O'Kelly could not have refused a dissolution because the loss had merely been a technical loss, not an actual decision by the Dáil to vote against the government.

 Visit to the United States

 O'Kelly was the first President of Ireland to visit the United States of America, when from 16 to 31 March 1959, he was the guest of President Dwight Eisenhower.
 He was invited to address both houses of Congress.
 This was important to Ireland as it showed that the republic and its head of state were recognised by the United States.
-Historian Joe Lee has stated that the visit signified an end to a period of distrust between Ireland and the United States, following World War II.
+Historian J. J. Lee has stated that the visit signified an end to a period of distrust between Ireland and the United States, following World War II.
 Both Ireland and America had been neutral countries when the war began, but the US joined the conflict in 1941.
 But Ireland continued to remain neutral, which annoyed American politicians during the war, and afterwards.
 The invitation to President O'Kelly to address Congress meant that Ireland had been forgiven by the larger power.

 O'Kelly and Catholicism

 O'Kelly was known to be a devout Catholic.
 He made a point of ensuring that his first state visit, following the declaration of the Republic of Ireland in 1949, was to the Vatican City to meet Pope Pius XII.
 This visit created controversy when the famously talkative O'Kelly inadvertently revealed the Pope's private views on communism.

+O'Kelly was a member of the Knights of Saint Columbanus.